dscape/frameless/readme.md

 ## basics

-### default options
+### options

-commands are expected to respond consistently to options such as `version`, `yes`, `raw`, `verbose`, `help`, `setup`. “frameless” will perform all these operations and behave according to the [principle of least astonishment](http://en.wikipedia.org/wiki/Principle_of_least_astonishment). these default options are available and customizable in `frameless.reserved_options`. pretty print styles that correspond to these options can also be overriden
+commands are expected to respond consistently to options such as `version`, `yes`, `raw`, `verbose`, `help`, `setup`. “frameless” will perform all these operations and behave according to the [principle of least astonishment](http://en.wikipedia.org/wiki/Principle_of_least_astonishment). these default options are defined in `frameless.reserved_options` and pretty print styles that correspond to these options can be overriden

 ``` javascript
 var frameless = require('frameless');